 - 2.15 Under the NPPF, Neighbourhood Plans have the opportunity to designate Local Green Spaces which are of particular importance to them.
 This will afford protection from development other than in very special circumstances.
 Paragraph 77 of the NPPF says that Local Green Spaces should only be designated: - "where the green space is in reasonably close proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land." - 2.16 Six private garden squares are designated as Local Green Spaces.
-The detailed justification for each Local Green Space is provided in the "Local Green Space Assessments" at pages 39-44 of the Part Three: Knightsbridge Evidence Base Document, and their location is shown on the Policies Map and Figure 4.
+The justification for each Local Green Space is provided in Part Three: Knightsbridge Evidence Base and their location is shown on the Policies Map and Figure 4.